-- (1) If the Board decides that the petition should be accepted, it shall mail to the petitioner notice of its decision to recommend acceptance of the petition. - (2) If the Board concludes that there may be grounds for rejecting the petition, the Board shall notify the petitioner and shall afford the petitioner an opportunity for a hearing.
+(1) If the petitioner has passed the attorney examination and the Board finds that the petitioner has met the burden of proof, it shall transmit written notice to the petitioner of its decision to recommend approval of the petition.
+(2) If the Board concludes that there may be grounds for recommending denial of the petition, the Board shall transmit written notice to the petitioner and shall afford the petitioner an opportunity for a hearing.
 The hearing shall not be held until after the National Conference of Bar Examiners completes its investigation of the petitioner's character and fitness to practice law and reports to the Board.
 The petitioner may be represented by an attorney at the hearing.
-Promptly after the Board makes its final decision to recommend acceptance or rejection of the petition, the Board shall mail notice of its decision to the petitioner.
+Promptly after the Board makes its final decision to recommend approval or denial of the petition, the Board shall transmit written notice of its -62decision to the petitioner.